hardcamls/zprize/msm-field-multiplication.md

 ## Computing $A × B$

 The FPGA part we were working with contains DSP slices, where each slice is capable of performing an unsigned 27 x 16 multiplication.
-While there is 6,800 DSP slices in the FPGA part, we can expect to use around 3,000 of them if we wccounting for the area of the AWS shell and general routing congestion.
+While there are 6,800 DSP slices in the FPGA part, we can only use around 3,000 of them when accounting for the area of the AWS shell and general routing congestion.

 Implementing a 377 by 377 multiplication naively with [long multiplication (also known as the high school multiplication